 Pellets are formulated to provide all of the essential nutrients that a chinchilla needs to stay healthy.
 But feeding them lettuce can provide them with different or higher concentrations of nutrients that they wouldn’t necessarily get from pellets.

-Some of the nutrients that are found in lettuce include vitamins A and K. Vitamin A can help keep your chinchilla’s vision healthy and support its immune system as well, helping to prevent him from getting sick.
+Some of the nutrients that are found in lettuce include vitamins A and K. Vitamin A can help keep your chinchilla’s vision healthy and support his immune system as well, helping to prevent him from getting sick.
 Vitamin K is important for keeping a chinchilla’s blood, heart, and bones healthy.

 But these nutrients are not necessarily needed by your pet in high doses, as their body also makes them naturally.
 That factor, combined with the fact that some lettuce is high in acidity, is why it shouldn’t be given to your pet every day.